 The Sub-Tropical Bed: planted in summer with exotic species including bananas, most of which are overwintered in the ELC nursery.

 The Japanese bed: commemorating the end of WWII, with plants popular in Japan such as hostas, azaleas and bamboos.

-The Stumpery: created with logs from a nearby beach and planted with hellebores, ferns, meconopsis and primulas.
+The Stumpery: created with logs from a nearby beach and planted with hellebores, ferns and primulas.

 The Carpet Bed: planted by ELC gardeners.
-The 2020 theme has been changed to thank the NHS for the efforts during the pandemic.
+The theme is changed annually.

 The Rare Trees: examples of threatened conifers from Chile, Morocco and elsewhere planted as part of the International Conifer Conservation Programme and Arran whitebeams as part of the Scottish Native Plant initiative at RBGE.